Kmeakin/walrus-report/src/30-implementation.md

     else the two types could not be unified, return an error }

-fn unify_var(ty: Type, var: TypeVar) -> Substition {
+fn unify_var(ty: Type, var: TypeVar) -> Substitution {
     if ty is a type variable
-        if ty and var are the same type variable, return the empty substituion else return a singleton substution, {var: ty}
+        if ty and var are the same type variable, return the empty substitution else return a singleton substitution, {var: ty}
-    else if var occurs as a variable in ty, return an error else return a singleton substution, {var: ty}
+    else if var occurs as a variable in ty, return an error else return a singleton substitution, {var: ty}
 }
 ```